Online GIS is accessed via web browser. This means it can be accessed on any device that's connected to the internet.

 For GIS specialists, the ability to collect and share data easily is the primary benefit of online GIS.

 When field crews use online GIS to collect data onsite, GIS specialists can engage with it almost instantly: increasing overall efficiency.

-Moreover, online GIS empowers GIS specialists to easily transfer and share desktop GIS maps (including Shapefiles) throughout the organization, rather than relying on paper print-outs, PDFs, and external hard drives.
+Online GIS empowers GIS specialists to easily share GIS maps and data, including Shapefiles, throughout the organization: rather than relying on hard drives, PDFs, or paper.

 As online GIS has evolved, questions have arisen about the future of the industry.